fsbraun/djangocms-timed-publications/README.md

   By default this is done from the versioning menu and the "Publish" button does not change behavior.
   The menu brings up a modal allowing to select time limits for the visibility of the to-be-published version:

-  Alternatively, with the setting `DJANGOCMS_ALWAYS_TIMED_PUBLISHING = True`, the "Publish" button changes behavior and always opens the modal to ask for beginning and end dates.
+  Alternatively, with the setting `DJANGOCMS_TIMED_PUBLISHING_BUTTON = True`, the "Publish" button changes behavior and always opens the modal to ask for beginning and end dates.

+  Publishing from the admin - be it the page tree or the version manager - is not affected.

 * Technically, the time limits do not affect the published status but only the visibility.
 This means, dates on published versions cannot be changed any more.
 You need to create a new draft and publish that to make a change.